-It is written for parents and carers to read with children to help them understand cancer and treatment.
 Mary has an operation, chemotherapy and radiotherapy, and loses her hair because of treatment.

 The book explains cancer, its treatment and side effects in simple language.
 It has a useful glossary of words to do with hospital life, brain tumours and cancer treatment.